Summer reminds us that we must stay indoors and protect our skin from the sun’s harmful UV rays.

 You can use a brush or mitt to do the job if you have oily skin.
-Remember to be gentle!
+Remember to BE GENTLE!

-Makeup won’t remove your tan per see.
+Makeup won’t remove your tan per se.

 Of course, you can always use it to hide your tan lines so your skin tone will appear even.